 The cute little city car is still most at home on shorter journeys, but with the added range could certainly be used for the occasional motorway trip.
 Standard equipment includes a 9.3-inch touchscreen infotainment system with Android Auto and Apple CarPlay, climate control, and cruise control.

 The downside however, is that these improvements have come at a cost.
-The price of a new ZOE now starts from £27,495 after the Plug-in Car Grant - a massive increase compared to the car’s initial release in 2013, where it started at less than £15,000.
+The price of a new ZOE now starts from £27,595 after the Plug-in Car Grant - a massive increase compared to the car’s initial release in 2013, when it started from less than £15,000.
 Even more importantly, the latest ZOE was given a zero-star score in recent Euro NCAP crash testing.

 How the VED tax system works